Botanical Breast Enhancement: Guide

 For the beginning of each ovulatory phase, based on the status of the ovarian follicle or corpus luteum, there will be a herb combination to set the hormone balance for the body for that phase.
 A break should be taken every other day, so the body can balance out hormones on its own to lessen the chances of hormone imbalances.

 In theory, a different herb combination can be taken on the same day while there is breast swelling for a proposed positive (and agonist) effect on resensitized steroid hormone receptors.
 Repeating the same herb combination while there is breast swelling, allows the body's hormones to have their effect on those resensitized receptors, which is not always the hormone effects desired.
 Under a teaspoon of olive or coconut oil should be taken with the first or only herb dose of the day.
-More on the past workings of the theory is in super-bazongas.pdf
+More on the past workings of the theory is in breast-endocrinology.pdf

 Steroid hormone receptors include progesterone receptors A and B (PR), estrogen receptor alpha (ERα), estrogen receptor beta (ERβ) and androgen receptors (AR).
 Luteinizing hormone (LH), follicle stimulating hormone (FSH) and prolactin (Prl) are gonadal hormones that work directly on thier respective receptors.